 This species is night-active, meaning that they are quiet during the day but will move around and feed when the lights go out.
-Males can produce a song to attract females by rubbing their legs to their wings.
+Males can produce a song to attract females by a special sound organ on their back.
 This is not a continuous sound like in crickets, but rather short and not as intense as with crickets.

 Enclosure for Giant Katydids

 The enclosure for your Giant Katydids needs to be big enough to house them and their food.
 You need at least 30 cm in height, but more is always better.
 For one couple adult katydids you need around 30 x 30 x 30 cm or more, preferably double that size.
 The enclosure should be bigger if you house more than one adult couple or many nymphs.

 The enclosure should be well ventilated by one or more mesh sides to it.
 You can also house them in an enclosure completely made of mesh or gauze to maximize ventilation.
 Keep the temperature at 25 to 30° C. The humidity should be high for this species; spray with water every day and make sure the substrate on the bottom of the enclosure stays moist.
 More about maintaining proper temperature and humidity, you can read here.